The Scott model of PCF in univalent type theory: Introduction

 \subsection{Related work}

 Partiality in type theory has been the subject of recent study.
 We briefly discuss the different approaches.

-Firstly, there are Capretta's delay monad \cite{Capretta2005} and its quotient by weak bisimilarity, as studied by Uustalu, Chapman, and Veltri \cite{ChapmanUustaluVeltri2017}.
+Firstly, there are the delay monad by Capretta~\cite{Capretta2005} and its quotient by weak bisimilarity, as studied by Chapman et al.~\cite{ChapmanUustaluVeltri2017}.
 They used countable choice to prove that the quotient is again a monad.
-Escard\'o and Knapp \cite{EscardoKnapp2017,Knapp2018} showed that a weak form of countable choice is indeed necessary to prove this.
+Escard\'o and Knapp~\cite{EscardoKnapp2017,Knapp2018} showed that a weak form of countable choice is indeed necessary to prove this.
 However, Coquand, Mannaa, and Ruch \cite[Corollary~2]{CoquandMannaaRuch2017} have shown that countable choice cannot be proved in dependent type theory with one univalent universe and propositional truncation.
-Coquand \cite[Theorem~3.3]{Coquand2018} later extended this to dependent type theory with a hierarchy of univalent universes and (some) higher inductive types.
-Moreover, Andrew Swan recently showed that even the weak form of choice required is not provable in univalent type theory \cite{Swan2019,Swan2019HoTTEST}.
+Theorem~3.3 of Coquand's~\cite{Coquand2018} extends this to dependent type theory with a hierarchy of univalent universes and (some) higher inductive types.
+Moreover, Andrew Swan~\cite{Swan2019HoTTEST,Swan2019} recently showed that even the weak form of choice required is not provable in univalent type theory.

-Another approach is laid out by Altenkirch, Danielsson and Kraus \cite{AltenkirchDanielssonKraus2017}.
-They postulated the existence of a particular quotient inductive-inductive type (QIIT) and showed that it satisfies the universal property of the free $\omega$-cpo with a least element \cite[Theorem 5]{AltenkirchDanielssonKraus2017}.
+Another approach is laid out by Altenkirch, Danielsson and Kraus.~\cite{AltenkirchDanielssonKraus2017}.
+They postulated the existence of a particular quotient inductive-inductive type (QIIT) and showed that it satisfies the universal property of the free $\omega$-cpo with a least element \cite[Theorem~5]{AltenkirchDanielssonKraus2017}.
 Moreover, Altenkirch et al.\ showed that, assuming countable choice, their QITT coincides with the quotiented delay monad.

 We stress that our approach does not need countable choice or quotient inductive-inductive types.